-I have accumulated a resource list of the top marketing books for marketers based on personal experience along with research from academics, marketing professionals, and top online marketing influencers.
+I have accumulated a resource list of the top marketing books for marketers.
+The list is based on personal experience, research from academics, marketing professionals, and top online marketing influencers.

-This collection takes you from the marketing books used in the business and marketing curriculum of many top universities laying the foundations to understand all the key elements of marketing.
+This collection takes you from the marketing books used by many of the top universities.
+The books used by higher education lay the foundation to understand all the key elements of marketing.

-The list continues to build on the books used in graduate and post graduate learning with additional books from marketing experts and influencers.
+The list continues to build on the books used in graduate and post-graduate learning with additional books from marketing experts and influencers.
 The books by top marketing influencers provide relevancy in today’s ever-changing business and marketing landscape.

 I have tried to cover a wide-variety of disciplines within marketing providing insight that is relevant and actionable to grow your knowledge as a marketer.